 Here are some of the tips I suggest you could start with:

 You may ask, “How can stewing in the bad bits of my breakup be connected to self-love”?
-Validating yourself, allowing space for your feelings, and being compassionate about what comes up is one of the important pillars of self-love.
+Validating yourself, allowing space for your feelings, and being compassionate about what comes up are some of the important pillars of self-love.

 10. Spend Time With Positive People